cpp-cat/bettercare4.me/README.md

 - Completing the implementation of the HEDIS 2014 Rules

 ## User Stories Sprint Backlog
-- Childhood Immunization Status by Immunization Type
-- Lead Screening in Children
-- Glaucoma Screening in Older Adults
-- Well-Child Visits in the First 15 Months of Life
-- Well-Child Visits in the 3 - 6 Years of Life
-- Adolescent Well Care Visits
 - Asthma Medication Ratio by Age
 - Cholesterol Management for Patient with Cardiovascular Conditions
 - Annual Monitoring for Patients on Persistent Medication by Medication